 Arizona (PR), Oregon (PR), and Florida (PR) are all frequently mentioned as problem states because of their unhealthy economies.
 These high-growth states are having to deal with no growth, and the transition has been difficult.
 On the plus side, they (except for OR) have warmer climates and are popular with retirees.
 Florida does do not have an income tax, Oregon does not have a sales tax or tax social security or military pensions.

-Kansas is mentioned along with IL as having the most unfunded pension problems.
+Kansas is mentioned along with IL as having the biggest unfunded pension problem.
 Vermont, one of the few states that taxes social security, has the 8th highest tax burden in the country.
 Michigan has taxes that are in the middle of the pack, but its economy is in terrible shape.

 Possible criteria for identifying the best or worst retirement state: